You know the ones I’m talking about – cliché cringe fests filled with enough platitudes to choke a politician.

 And as a result of video’s explosion in popularity, businesses are looking to make use of video production services in any way they can.

 Whether it’s for branding, recruiting, training or sheer virality, corporate video production provides numerous benefits for businesses.

-If you want to attract the best candidates, differentiating yourself is crucial, especially in industries where there’s tough competition for talent.
+If you want to attract the best candidates, differentiating yourself is crucial, especially in industries where there’s a tough competition for talent.

-In a survey from Kaltura, 31 per cent of respondents said their organization uses video for recruiting and onboarding, and nearly half of respondents from large organizations (more than 10,000 employees) said they use video for recruiting purposes.
+In a survey from Kaltura, 31 per cent of respondents said their organization uses video for recruiting and onboarding and nearly half of respondents from large organizations (more than 10,000 employees) said they use video for recruiting purposes.

-According to what’s known as the picture superiority effect, people have better memory of items studied as pictures than items studied as words.
+According to what’s known as the picture superiority effect, people have a better memory of items studied as pictures than items studied as words.

 In other words, people will remember more of what they see in a video or an image than they will from something they’ve read.